MessageKit/MessageKit/README.md

 ## Why?

-UX is important, but people often forget about Developer UX.
+UX is important-- but people often forget about Developer UX.
 MessageKit is a framework geared towards making a chat interface easy for both users and developers.

 ## What is it?